instantiator/blog-source/blog-site/content/post/say-hello-world-and-nothing-else/index.md

 thumbnail: "you-took-a-perfectly-good-statistical-model.png"
 ---

-_An unintentionally hilarious one-act play by Google's Gemma 4._
+_Google's Gemma 4 wrote an unintentionally hilarious one-act play, given a very simple prompt.
+It would have been wrong not to publish it here..._

-# Say Hello World and Nothing Else
+## Say Hello World and Nothing Else

 Honestly, it's a marvel that technology and statistical methods have come so far.
 It's still quite amusing to see their internal monologues...